dendronhq/dendron-site/vault/dendron.topic.schema.md

 Another way to specify schemas is to use inline schemas.
 Which can be simpler to create and maintain.

 When we are creating inline schemas only the topmost schema must have an identifier `id` (this identifier will be used when looking up schemas).
+Note that this identifier is global and will be applied across all vaults.
 Child schemas are inlined under `children` and just require to contain `pattern`.

 While using inline schemas you can take advantage of collapsibility of YAML config.